joelparkerhenderson/demo-rust-axum/README.md

 </details>

-## 7. Create a reponse with HTML text
+## 7. Create a response with HTML text

 Add code to use `Html`: